archelogos/CarND-Vehicle-Detection/README.md

 hog_feat = True # HOG features on or off
 ```

-At the beginning we tried with HLS and HSV color spaces but after several trial and error phases it seemded that
+At the beginning we tried with HLS and HSV color spaces but after several trial and error phases it seemed that
 YUV and YCrCb performed better.
-Finally, the YCrCb was selecetd with a number of 9 HOG orientations.
+Finally, the YCrCb was selected with a number of **9 HOG orientations**.
 It could be said that is
-a balanced number between extracting enough number of features but no so many that could slow down the training phase.
+a balanced number between extracting enough number of features but no so many because it could slow down the training phase.

-As it can be seen, it was decided to select all of the three HOG channels corresponding with each color channel.
-This improved a lot the model performance
+Instead of selecting just one channel, we processed all channels of the images.

-The spatial and color extraction were also taken into account to fit the final features.
+The spatial and color extraction were also taken into account to build the final features.

 The final feature vector length was of 8096 in total.

-When the feature vectors were created, we did some relevant steps:
+When the feature vectors were built, we set some other important steps before the training phase.

 - Fit a per-scaler and normalize the features from the transformations and HOG extraction
 - Split up data into randomized training and test sets thanks to the ```train_test_split()``` method

 ### Training phase

-Our model is based on a Linear SVM Classifier.
+The final model was based on a Linear SVM Classifier.
 The training phase was successfully passed with a 99.25% of accuracy in the test set in less than 60 seconds.
-As it known, the SVM performs very well in image classfication problems so we didn't need to tried several different models.
+The SVM performs very well in image classification problems so we didn't need to tried other different models.

-As it can be seen, it weren't tweak the default params of the SVM (alpha or C)
+As it can be seen, we stay with the default params of the SVM (gamma or C)

 ```python
 # Use a linear SVC